 Sunlight poured in through browning willow leaves.
-The breeze plucked a few and scattered them across the river surface.
+The breeze plucked a few, scattering them across the river surface.
 They drifted downstream, bumped by the sleek noses of curious fish, then washed ashore on the white pebbles at the river bend.

-Fleur studied the hollow glint in his eyes and traced a finger down his cheek, then dragged her gaze across to the title.
+Fleur studied the hollow glint in his eyes, tracing a fingertip down his cheek, and dragged her gaze across to the title.
 ‘Boy-who-lied attempts to curse fellow pupil over quidditch accident.’

 Vraiment?
 Harry wouldn’t curse someone over something like that.

 She skimmed the text.
-‘Sixth year student Katie Bell…’ Heat bubbled in her bones and feathers thrust through her skin.
-The bones of her face shifted and heat curled round her palms.
-‘Katie Bell!’
+‘Sixth year student Katie Bell…’ Heat bubbled in her bones and feathers thrust through her skin, her face shifted and heat curled up from her palms.
+‘Katie Bell.’

 Fleur took a deep breath.
 There’ll be a good explanation.

-She glanced at the paper, then flicked through the pages to the next article.
-Katie Bell’s messy brown hair, eyes, and bright grin beamed off the page at her.
+She glanced at the paper, flicking through the pages to the next article.
+Katie Bell’s messy brown hair, mahogany eyes, and bright grin beamed off the page at her.
 ‘Merde.
 Merde.
-Pourquoi s’est-il mis en colère contre cette pute?
+Pourquoi s’est-il mis en colère pour pétasse?
 Il l’aime toujours?’

-Fleur’s face flooded with liquid heat.
-A curved beak thrust from her nose and chin.
+Fleur’s face flooded with liquid heat and a curved beak thrust from her nose and chin.
 The paper burst into flames.
-She watched the ashes float down from the branch, then drift away into the river on the breeze.
+She watched the ashes float down from the branch, drifting away into the river on the breeze.